astronomer/docs/learn/airflow-setup-teardown.md

 - Airflow decorators.
 See [Introduction to the TaskFlow API and Airflow decorators](airflow-decorators).
 - Managing dependencies in Airflow.
 See [Manage task and task group dependencies in Airflow](managing-dependencies.md).

-## When to use setup/teardown tasks
+## When to use setup/ teardown tasks

-Setup/teardown tasks ensure that the necessary resources to run an Airflow task are set up before a task is executed and that those resources are torn down after the task has completed, regardless of any task failures.
+Setup/ teardown tasks ensure that the necessary resources to run an Airflow task are set up before a task is executed and that those resources are torn down after the task has completed, regardless of any task failures.

-Any existing Airflow task can be designated as a setup or teardown task, with special behavior and added visibility of the setup/teardown relationship in the Airflow UI.
+Any existing Airflow task can be designated as a setup or teardown task, with special behavior and added visibility of the setup/ teardown relationship in the Airflow UI.

 There are many use cases for setup and teardown tasks.
 For example, you might want to: